 Costly DW resources shouldn’t be wasted on low-value activities such as data transformation.
 One of our clients realized that 90% of their DW platform was being used for ETL processes, leaving little processing power available for high-value analytics and business intelligence activities.
-An DW offload to Hadoop made it possible for the enterprise to employ more strategic use of its assets.
+A DW offload to Hadoop made it possible for the enterprise to use its assets more strategically.

 4. Extract more value from all data